Metallis/Metal-Marker-Myriad/README.md

     - [Red's EoD HP Run](https://www.reddit.com/r/Guildwars2/comments/t56gak/taco_trails_for_eod_hps/)
 - One-Offs
     - [Lion's Arch Exterminator](https://www.reddit.com/r/GW2TacO/comments/eazd7s/trail_and_markers_for_lions_arch_exterminator/) (needs to be repacked as `.zip` or `.taco`, doesn't work as `.rar`)

-I [do accept donations](https://ko-fi.com/metallis) if you truly wish to offer more than your kind words.
-They're never expected, but they're absolutely always appreciated.